 Because nuclear sanctions would be waived by the executive, rather than repealed by the legislature, in the early years of a prospective agreement, the White House has argued that if Iran violates the agreement, the president can "snap back" sanctions, reinstating them without legislative hurdles.

-In late May 2015, President Obama signed into law provisions for congressional review that place restrictions on his prerogative to waive sanctions.
-Under this law, the House and Senate foreign relations committees have thirty days (or sixty days, if submitted during the summer recess) to review any agreement, during which time the president cannot loosen the sanctions regime.
+In May 2015, President Obama signed into law provisions for congressional review that place restrictions on his prerogative to waive sanctions.
+Under this law, the House and Senate foreign relations committees have sixty days to review the agreement, during which time the president cannot loosen the sanctions regime.
 But for Congress to derail an agreement, it would not only have to vote it down, but muster a two-thirds majority to override a presidential veto.

 What are the UN sanctions?